ENRG: Eating disorders and Nutrition Research Group

 Melissa Hart (opens in a new window)

-Conjoint Senior Lecturer, School of Medicine
+Conjoint Senior Lecturer, School of Medicine, Western Sydney University

 Kylie Matthews-Rensch (opens in a new window)

-Adjunct Fellow, School of Medicine
+Adjunct Fellow, School of Medicine, Western Sydney University

-Primary interests: Dr Kylie Matthews-Rensch is a clinical and research dietitian at the Royal Brisbane and Women’s Hospital who obtained her PhD in 2019.
+Dr Kylie Matthews-Rensch is a clinical and research dietitian who obtained her PhD in 2019.
+She is currently working in the Mental Health Evaluation Research stream at the Queensland Centre for Mental Health Research.
 Kylie’s research focuses on the translation of research into clinical practice, particularly in the fields of refeeding syndrome and for patients with eating disorders.
 Her research in both fields has received national recognition and has impacted clinical practice guidelines across Australia.
 Kylie's current interests in eating disorder research include: refeeding syndrome, acute hospital management, hospital discharge support, and staff, patient and carer experience through treatment.

 • Orcid (opens in a new window)